ickc/bootstrapping-os-environments/macOS/README.md

 - Use `list-update.sh` to print out packages you're using but not included in the scripts here.
 - Optionally, use `list-installed-packages.sh </FOLDER/>`: to export lists of installed things into `FOLDER` for future references
+- Optionally, backup the wall papers.
+See [macOS Wallpaper Locations].

 On the freshly installed Mac: